Recent Cyber Attacks

 However, the hack did not breach users’ credit card details.
 The incident began in mid-2019 when MGM discovered unauthorized access to its server.
 Another data breach followed in February 2020, which saw user data published on an open, accessible forum.

 Tillamook County’s IT systems were infected by encryption malware on January 22, 2020.
 The attack shut down its computer and phone systems and took down the website that hosts its various departments.
-Tillamook County’s computer systems were down for at least two weeks, and attackers demanded a $300,000 ransom fee, which would double after two weeks, to restore the data.
-The county tried to avoid paying the ransom but could not restore the data and eventually settled.
+Tillamook County’s computer systems were down for at least two weeks, and attackers demanded $300,000 as settlement, which would double after two weeks, to restore the data.
+The county tried to avoid paying the settlement fee but could not restore the data and eventually settled.

 As the COVID-19 pandemic broke, an attack targeting the World Health Organization (WHO) resulted in the breach of 25,000 email addresses and passwords.
 The data was leaked online on April 19, 2020, along with information belonging to other groups fighting the pandemic, including the Gates Foundation, the National Institutes of Health (NIH), and the U.S. Centers for Disease Control and Prevention (CDC).